How to fix your GRUB menu on a dual-boot machine after installing Windows 10?

 With GRUB, you can specify which installed kernel or OS will be loaded at system boot time.

 MBR is an acronym for "Master Boot Record".

 The MBR contains partitioning information.
-That is all you need to know for now.
+That's all you need to know for now.

 4. Introducing Rescatux

-Rescatux is a Debian-based distribution that you can run in Live-mode to repair a broken Linux system, or even Windows according to its developpers.
+Rescatux is a Debian-based distro that you can run in Live-mode to repair a broken Linux system, or even Windows according to its developpers.

 All you need to use Rescatux is to flash the .iso file in a bootable USB pendrive or burn it to a CD-ROM.